ruffoa/Compilers-PT_Pascal/TestSuite/Parser/ShortFormStatements/weird-short-forms.md

-This is to check that the weird short forms that are (technically) allowed work
+This is to check that the weird short forms that are (technically) allowed work, at least within the parser